-Finally, notice how many times God says that He will “restore…heal…save…” Israel and Judah.
+Finally, notice how many times God states that He will “restore…heal…save…” Israel and Judah.
 God absolutely promises a time of restoration, healing and deliverance—as surely as He promises a time of terror, wounds, punishment and correction to precede it.

 These prophecies are certain.
 God keeps His promises and fulfills His purpose!

 In the end, the good news is that America, her Israelite allies and the rest of the world will finally have world peace when Christ returns and establishes the kingdom of God.

 Those who go to war invariably believe themselves to be serving some higher purpose.
 But they are directly contradicting God’s Purpose and the prophesied punishment in store for both mankind and the modern descendants of Israel.